Find synonyms Find exact match

 Antibiotic failure in the treatment of streptococcal tonsillopharyngitis is discussed separately.
 (See "Antibiotic failure in the treatment of streptococcal tonsillopharyngitis".)

-Carriers — In general, GAS resides in the oropharynx of streptococcus carriers in the absence of host immunologic response to the organism .
+Carriers — In general, group A Streptococcus (GAS) resides in the oropharynx of Streptococcus carriers in the absence of host immunologic response to the organism .
 In temperate climates during the winter and spring, up to 20 percent of asymptomatic school-aged children may be carriers.
 About 25 percent of asymptomatic individuals in the households of index patients harbor GAS in their upper respiratory tracts .
 Streptococcal carriage may persist for many months.
 (See "Antibiotic failure in the treatment of streptococcal tonsillopharyngitis", section on 'Streptococcal carriage'.)

 Streptococcus carriers are unlikely to spread the organism to close contacts and are at very low risk for developing suppurative complications or acute rheumatic fever .
 Moreover, eradication of GAS from the upper respiratory tract of carriers is much more difficult than eradication of GAS from patients with acute infection [50,89,97].
 In general, except for the circumstances described above, streptococcus carriers do not require antimicrobial therapy.
 (See 'Follow-up' above.)